DisasterAWARE

 Population: 8.3M · New York

 New York faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for New York, NY.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for New York, NY.

 Hazard Risk Overview